dolce-emmy/dolce-emmy/README.md

 <!-- **dolce-emmy/dolce-emmy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: -->
+- 🌌 Linux advocate: "Once you see the light, you never go back!" 🌟
 - 🔭 I’m currently working on Personal web projects to apply and improve my skills.
 - 🌱 I’m currently working on a react project called Luxevivre
 - 👯 I’m looking to collaborate on Open-source projects related to web development